dvreeze/ocp-java-17-learning/README.md

 things" to think about when answering exam questions.

 My current attempt at a list of "meta-subjects" looks like this:
-* Java *syntax details* (what syntax corner cases are allowed or disallowed, and why)
+* Java *syntax details* (recognising fields/methods/constructors etc.; what syntax corner cases are allowed or disallowed, and why)
 * The Java *type system* (compile-time type-safety, type conversions etc.)
-* A *mental picture of the JVM* (primitive data vs. objects, call-by-value where the value is primitive or a reference, etc.)
+* A *mental picture of the JVM* (primitive data vs. objects, call-by-value where the value is primitive or a reference, "javap" output, etc.)
 * *Runtime behaviour* (object construction order, overriding/overloading, inheritance/polymorphism, exceptions, try-finally, threading, etc.)
 * *Standard library APIs* (the ones we must really know very well by heart)

 Many exam questions typically require knowledge spanning multiple such "meta-topics", trying to trick you into overlooking things.

+It is also easy to overlook "small details" when not reading carefully, such as:
+* Uppercase versus lowercase (such as "amount" versus "Amount", keeping in mind that identifiers are case-sensitive)
+* Commas versus semicolons (which typically affect where statements end)
+* Single equals sign ("=") for assignment versus double equals sign ("==") for (primitive/reference) equality test
+* Methods looking like constructors, if we overlook the method return type

 ### Writing and running Java code